githwxi/ATS-Temptory/docgen/MISC/TBP-intro.md

 classes in Haskell.
 Basically, an equality type in SML is one that supports polymorphic equality (=), which is given the type `''a * ''a -> bool` (instead of `'a * 'a -> bool`).
-In other words, a type variable `''a` can only be instantiated with an equality type.
+In other words, a type variable `''a` can only be instantiated with an equality type (where a special function is designated for testing equality on elements of this type).

 There is no polymorphic equality in Temptory.
 In order to test whether two given lists (of the same generic type) are equal, one could try to